-As resettlement efforts advance, some Afghans face an uncertain future
+They made it out of Afghanistan.
+But their path ahead is uncertain.

 More than 117,000 people had been evacuated from Afghanistan on U.S. and other flights as of Saturday, and Pentagon officials said the vast majority are Afghan citizens.
-Thousands have arrived in the United States, while thousands are waiting in “transit hubs” in Europe and the Middle East.
+Thousands have arrived in the United States, while thousands more are waiting in “transit hubs” in Europe and the Middle East.
 They are a mix of brand-new refugees and families with existing immigration applications that have been pending for months or years.

 Where the evacuees will end up is “a hard question to answer,” said Mark Hetfield, president and CEO of HIAS, one of the refugee resettlement agencies operating in the United States.
 “I don’t really know where they stand,” Hetfield said in an interview.
 “It’s chaos.”

-Afghans have been one of the world’s largest refugee groups for 40 years, with more than 2.2 million having fled violence in their country and registered with the U.N.
+Afghans have been one of the world’s largest refugee groups for 40 years, with more than 2.2 million having fled violence in their country and registered with the Office of the U.N.
 High Commissioner for Refugees.
 The United Nations runs a formal program that vets refugees — most of whom live in Iran and Pakistan — and attempts to find them permanent homes, a process that can take years.

-The U.S.-led airlift stands in stark contrast to that established program and is being carried out much more on the fly.
+The U.S.-led airlift stands in stark contrast to that established program and is being carried out with much less preparation.
 The evacuees are generally Afghans known to the United States, such as former U.S. military interpreters, embassy employees and naturalized U.S. citizens, and their Afghan families.

 Although the evacuees were likely to have been vetted before, they also are being checked at the airport in Kabul and then airlifted to staging areas in countries such as Italy, Germany, Qatar and Kuwait to undergo additional security screenings.